Iran men's national volleyball team

-The Iran Men's National Volleyball Team is the official national men's volleyball team of Iran.
-It is governed by the Islamic Republic of Iran Volleyball Federation (I.R.I.V.F.) and takes part in international volleyball competitions.
+The Iran men's national volleyball team is the official national men's volleyball team of Iran.
+It is governed by the Islamic Republic of Iran Volleyball Federation (IRIVF) and takes part in international volleyball competitions.
+Iranian volleyball is one of the best teams in the world.
+Iranian volleyball has a history of being ranked sixth in the world rankings.

-As of 11 September 2022, Team Melli is considered as the second team in Asia, as it ranks 10th in the FIVB World Rankings.
+As of 11 September 2022, Team Melli is considered as the First team in Asia, as it ranks 7th in the FIVB World Rankings.